aadiarora027/aadiarora027/README.md

 - A workflow for verifying pull requests at .codecatalyst/workflows/onPullRequestBuildAndTest.yaml
 - A workflow for deploying changes pushed to main at .codecatalyst/workflows/onPushToMainPipeline.yaml

-### Cleaning up resources

-To cleanup the resources created by this project delete the stack that the "Deploy to AWS Amplify Hosting" action created.
-To delete the stack use the AWS CloudFormation console in the AWS account you associated when you launched the blueprint.
-To find the stack name refer to the workflow, if you used the default stack name it will be DevelopmentFrontendStack-XXXXX.

-## Additional resources

-See the Amazon CodeCatalyst user guide for additional information on using the features and resources of Amazon CodeCatalyst

----

 # Getting Started with Create React App